-As is usual at other central banks, Denmark also applies haircuts to pledged collateral.
-To do so, firstly, the previous day's price of an item of collateral from the Copenhagen stock exchange is used.
-If the collateral was not traded on the previous day, a theoretical price is calculated by the central bank.
-Danmarks Nationalbank makes a distinction between four categories of haircut.
-Covered bonds in the form of the Danish variants RO, SDO and SDRO are eligible as Category 2 or 3 assets, depending on their characteristics.
-To be classified in Category 2, the bond must have an outstanding volume of at least EUR 1.0bn or its equivalent in DKK.
-In addition, prices must be provided through a pricing system approved by the central bank and must have at least three price quotes.
-If a covered bond does not meet these criteria, it falls into Category 3.
-If the price used for the valuation is a theoretical price, an additional haircut of five percentage points is applied, except for securities issued by the Kingdom of Denmark.
-EUR-denominated covered bonds are also subject to an additional haircut, although only a further three percentage points are applied in this case.
-EUR benchmarks therefore generally move within a haircut range of 4.0% to 12.0%.
+The Danish central bank also discounts collateral provided.
+For this purpose, the previous day's price of collateral from the Copenhagen Stock Exchange is used first.
+However, if the collateral was not traded on the previous day, a theoretical price is calculated by the central bank.
+With regard to haircuts, the Danish National Bank distinguishes between four categories.
+Covered bonds in the form of Danish RO, SDO and SDRO are suitable as category 2 or 3 assets depending on their characteristics.
+The prerequisite for classification in category 2 is that the bond has an outstanding volume of at least EUR 1.0bn or the equivalent value in Danish kroner.
+In addition, the prices must be provided via a price system recognised by the central bank and have at least three price quoters.
+In the absence of a recognised price quotation agreement, haircut category 2 is currently not used.
+If a covered bond does not fulfil the above criteria, it falls under category 3.
+If the price on which the valuation is based is a theoretical price, an additional haircut of five percentage points is applied, with the exception of securities issued by the Kingdom of Denmark.
+Covered bonds denominated in euros are also subject to an additional haircut, although only a further three percentage points are applied here.
+EUR benchmarks therefore generally move within a haircut range of 4.0% to 11.0%.